OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   To help you create an Evernote Service account.
 *   To communicate with you.

+Tracking information Please see the section below and our Cookie Information page

 Finally, when you access the Evernote Service or Evernote Market via an Evernote Software application, that application will request access to certain information on your computing device.
 For more information on these application permissions, please visit our Data Usage page.

-What Tracking Information Do You Collect About Me Or My Devices?
+What Tracking Information Does Evernote Collect About Me Or My Devices?

 Evernote uses cookies, tracking pixels and similar technologies on our Service to collect information that helps us provide our Service to you.
 We also use these technologies to help deliver ads for relevant Evernote products and services.
 For more information about these uses and your options, please visit our Cookie Information page.